vtex-apps/splunk-log-forwarder/README.md

 If connection is aborted by the client, the server will stop sending the data.

 Clients could resume the stream at the point they stopped consuming.
 The server keep this state reading the `User-Agent` header.
 User-Agent could be changed to get all events from the begin.

-## Event types

-There are two kinds of events at the Logs stream. `Logs` and `Metrics`.

-Metric events are identified by the attribute `type: metric/status`, where logs have no type assigned to them.

 Logs have different log levels, that could be defined by the application developer, as described [here](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-managing-application-logs#implementing-the-vtex-io-logging-service).